DoctorDerek/weather-app-demo/README.md

 - `1.4.0` Fixed tests, added loading message, and deployed to Vercel with CI/CD
 - `1.4.1` Reached 100% test coverage by adding `next-page-tester` to test `/`
 - `1.5.0` Implemented design document and developed UX for mobile experience
-- `` Designed animated motion toggle to switch between icons and hours
+- `1.6.0` Improved web accessibility using <label> and aria-live="polite"
-- `` Created dark mode for app using Tailwind CSS plus SVG animation toggle
+- `1.7.0` Created dark mode for app using Tailwind CSS plus animated SVG toggle